I wrote a history of the city of Walsall in the Midlands

 A myth about archers and a salute

-Once again I heard the story that the two-finger gesture started because, in the Middle Ages, French soldiers cut two fingers off captured English archers (or threatened to do that) so they could no longer use a bow.
+Once again, I heard the story that the two-finger gesture started because, in the Middle Ages, French soldiers cut two fingers off captured English archers (or threatened to do that) so they could no longer use a bow.
 So English archers waved two fingers at the French as a gesture of defiance.
 It's a myth.
 The two-finger gesture was first recorded in 1901.
-It's thought it started in the 19th century but nobody is sure how or why.
+It's thought to have started in the 19th century, but nobody is sure how or why.

 Sunday, 7 January 2024